 Summary

-Indiana University is expanding opportunities for aspiring K-12 teachers through its K-12 Teacher Registered Apprenticeship Program, which provides a unique pathway for paraprofessionals to earn their bachelor's degrees while working in schools.
-The program has quickly grown to include 35 apprentices across multiple school districts in Indiana, showcasing a successful model for workforce development in education.
+Indiana University is providing a unique career pathway for aspiring K-12 teachers through its K-12 Teacher Registered Apprenticeship Program, enabling them to work while completing their education.
+The program, certified by the U.S. Department of Labor, has quickly expanded to 35 registered apprentices across 11 school districts in Indiana, showcasing a successful model for workforce development in education.

 Why this matters for apprenticeships